plugCubed/plugAPI/README.md

 A generic API for creating Plug.dj bots

+'''VERSION IS IN PRE-RELEASE BECAUSE THE API IS UNDER CHANGES - THINGS CAN BREAK'''

 ## How to use
 Due to a Plug update, the original version of PlugAPI from npm no longer works.
 You will have to use this fork for now.